sebwylleman/CV/README.md

 ## Sebastien Wylleman

-Hello, I'm Seb, and I'm actively seeking entry-level software engineering positions.
-My passion lies in server-side development, which is why I'm currently taking Harvard's CS50 course.
-With a solid foundation in computer science and programming, I strive to think algorithmically and approach programming challenges with care.
-My knowledge extends to fundamental concepts like abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
-I've worked with various languages, including C, Python, SQL, JavaScript, CSS, and HTML.
-I'm eager to apply this knowledge in a professional setting and continue my journey in software engineering.
-I warmly invite you to connect with me to discuss potential opportunities!
+Hello, I'm Seb, and I am currently exploring opportunities in entry-level software engineering positions.
+I have a strong interest in server-side development and core computer science subjects such as algorithms & data structures, resource management, and design patterns.
+I have experience working with various languages including C, Go, Python, and JavaScript.
+I look forward to engaging in discussions about how I can contribute to your team.

 ## Work Experience